-Unfortunately, due to these restrictions, Roost doesn't allow the public to view much of its information online.
-From what we're able to see, Roost provides fairly standard coverage with some perks to a small number of people.
-Its electronic-only interface adds ease of use.
-However, depending on your state, user reviews about its underwriters raise some questions about customer satisfaction.
+Unfortunately, because of these restrictions, Roost doesn't allow the public to view much about it online.
+From what we're able to see, Roost provides fairly standard coverage with some perks for a small customer base.
+Its all-digital interface makes it easy to use, but depending on your state, the user reviews about Roost's underwriting partners raise some questions about customer satisfaction.

 What's covered by Roost Renters Insurance?

 Roost offers fairly standard coverage, which is sufficient for most renters.
 Personal property coverage ranges from $10,000 to $75,000, so you'll get the most use out of Roost if you don't have a large amount of property or you don't have property that's exceptionally valuable.

 Personal property insurance protects your belongings, like:

 - Cash and banknotes